Effzz/freshturf/README.md

 ### Introduction
 > This is my first time using API in GRAPHQL Style, some data could be wrong, because of the graphql query that I couldn't find or solve, but I tried as best as I could for the graphql-reactjs assignment, any little advice would be very appreaciated :).

-### Personal Access Token
-> If graphql failed to fetch we need to generate personal access token to fetch data in the application. https://github.com/settings/tokens/new, the token can be set up in Setting Page

 ### Available Pages

 1. **Dashboard**